Baghdad fears battle, prays for peace

 "They are scared," said a resident who asked to remain anonymous for security reasons.
 "The Shi'ites have retreated to Shi'ite areas and the Sunnis to Sunni areas.
 There are only six or seven families left on my street now," he said.

-Residents of other districts say the same has happened in other mixed neighborhoods.
+Residents of other districts say the same has happened in other mixed neighbourhoods.

 Iraqi officials worry they could push into the city from Sunni suburbs on the outskirts.